-Whitewater rapids are measured for intensity and difficulty on a one to six scale.
+Whitewater rapids are measured for intensity and difficulty on a one to six international scale of river difficulty.
 Class One is a small regular rapid area that is not very demanding.
 Class Six is a large, dangerous rapid that is almost impossible to run.
 The rated Ocoee River rapids range from two to four; the middle of the scale of whitewater rapids.
 Exciting, but not too intimidating for beginning or seasoned rafters!

 The whitewater begins with several class two warm-up rapids and then you reach two large class IV rapids in succession.
 After you navigate Mikey’s and Blue Hole, the two class IV’s, you come to a large pool.
 This pool is the start of the “Olympic Course” section of the Ocoee.
 The Olympic Course is about one-third of a mile long and has the fastest water, strongest current and largest rapids anywhere on the Ocoee River.

 Below the Olympic course, the Upper Ocoee has two more class IV rapids before entering a small lake that signals the end of the Upper Ocoee.
-If you are doing just the Upper Ocoee, you will take out on the lake bank.
+If you were doing just the Upper Ocoee, you will take out on the lake bank and miss out on all the continuous class III of the Middle Ocoee.
 If you are doing the Full river trip, you will pull over for a riverside lunch and a roughly 45-minute break in the action.

 To start the Middle Ocoee River, we must carry our rafts down a ramp next to a small dam at the end of the small lake.
 The water from the Upper flows over the dam creating a whitewater spectacle. (and a lot of noise and splash).
-At the bottom of the ramp, we launch the rafts just 100 yards above a large Class IV rapid: Grumpys!
+At the bottom of the ramp, we launch the rafts just 100 yards above a large Class IV rapid: Grumpy’s!
 The action is immediate and fun.

 The Middle Ocoee is also dependent on TVA releasing water in the riverbed and runs on weekends from mid-March until the end of October.
 In addition to all the weekends, the Middle runs on Mondays, Thursdays, and Fridays during the week from Memorial Day to Labor Day.
 So to sum it up; Bigger Rapids on the Upper; more rapids on the Middle.
-You can’t go wrong with either stretch of river, but the best day of all is to do the “Full River Trip” with Ocoee Adventure Center!
+You can’t go wrong with either stretch of river, but the best day of all is to do the Full River Trip with Ocoee Adventure Center!
 You get the Upper and the Middle and a riverside lunch in between the two sections!